elixirschool/elixirschool/lessons/en/storage/ets.md

 ## Inserting Data

-ETS has no predefined schema - the only requirement is that data must be stored as tuples where the first element is the key.
+ETS objects have no predefined schema - the only requirement is that data must be stored as tuples where the first element is the key.
-To add new data we use `:ets.insert/2`:
+To add a new object we use `:ets.insert/2`:

 ```elixir
 iex> :ets.insert(:user_lookup, {"doomspork", "Sean", ["Elixir", "Ruby", "Java"]})
 true
 ```

-When using `:ets.insert/2` with a `set` or `ordered_set`, existing data with the same key will be replaced.
+When using `:ets.insert/2` with a `set` or `ordered_set`, existing object with the same key will be replaced.
 To avoid overwriting, use `:ets.insert_new/2` which returns `false` for existing keys:

 ```elixir